 THE GRANADA POISON

-However, then I decided to not to be this judgemental, spoiled crybaby anymore.
+I decided to not to be the judgemental, spoiled crybaby anymore.
 To give it a few days and then decide if I liked it or not.
 If all of these people loved it that much, why couldn’t I?
 After all, the scenery was pretty nice.
 People looked happy.
 There must have been something about it!
-Something that I hadn’t found out yet. ..A week later, Granada finally poisoned me too!
-Suddenly, all the negativity disappeared.
-Just like that, as the time passed by.
-I stopped noticing the annoying Arabs and started to enjoy everything it had to offer instead!
-Suddenly, I couldn’t understand why did I hate it that much at the begging.
-Two weeks later, I got totally sucked in too.
-Just like everybody was telling me.
-I even purposely missed my flight to England.
-I couldn’t leave yet!
-I felt like I still didn’t have enough.
-Not at all.
-Who knows if I’ll ever have enough, hah.
-I could actually imagine my life in here!
+Something that I hadn’t found out yet.

-Oh, yea!
-My favorite activity everywhere around the world.
+My favorite activity everywhere around the world!
 I know, I know, if you think of coffee, Spain is not the exact country that comes into your mind.
 Well, from now it will!
-Especially the little Granada and its serious coffee shops!
+Especially the little Granada and its serious coffee culture!
 As a digital nomad, I always look for cute&cozy coffeeshops with a strong internet connection.
 So when you’re here, definitely check these out!

 - Café Baraka – The most popular one.
 Open space coffee shop where you can sit and work right at the window!!
 You can sit with one leg in the coffee shop and the other one on the street.
-Love these amazing sittings in here!
+Love these amazing seatings in here!
 You can see everything and everybody passing the busy street right in front of the cathedral.
-But, be careful!
-Once I almost fell out on the sidewalk when people-watching too much.

 - La Qarmita – A cozy cafe, more to hang out with friends than to work.
 Overall, it has a nice atmosphere and a book trade… Very strong internet connection though!